shopsys/shopsys/docs/introduction/basics-about-package-architecture.md

 ```
 For more detailed instructions, follow [Installation Using Docker](../installation/installation-guide.md#installation-using-docker).
 #### Why not clone or fork?
-`composer create-project` ensures that new project will be created from the latest release of `shopsys/project-base`.
+`composer create-project` ensures that new project will be created from the latest release of `shopsys/project-base`
-`git clone` creates a new project from current repository master branch.
+`git clone` creates a new project from current repository master branch
 We do not recommend forking for the same reason.
-Forking also copies the `shopsys/project-base` under your Gihub account and the copy is public by default, and you probably do not need that.
+Forking also copies the `shopsys/project-base` under your Github account and the copy is public by default, and you probably do not need that.

 ### Upgrading
 We know that upgrading should be as easy as possible, ideally without requiring any modification of your code.